Overview | Declassified Records | Videos & News Coverage | Contact

-On June 2, 1965, LTJG David Marion Christian was shot down while conducting a road reconnaissance mission during Operation Rolling Thunder.
-His squad mate LT John Bryan McKamey and the four-man crew from VAW-13 assisting Christian's rescue were also shot down.
-By the end of the day three airplanes were down, six airmen missing.
-It was the most significant combat loss the U.S.S.
+On June 2, 1965, LTJG David Christian was shot down while conducting a road reconnaissance mission during Operation Rolling Thunder.
+His squad mate LT John McKamey and the four-man crew from VAW-13 assisting Christian's rescue were also shot down.
+By the end of the day, three planes were down and six airmen missing; it was the worst combat loss the U.S.S.
 Midway had ever suffered.

-Four months later Christian appeared in the October 11th edition of the Russian newspaper PRAVDA causing concerns about his possible survival and capture.
-Two years later a classified Naval Intelligence document was hand-delivered to the Christian's saying he did survive creating even more questions and leading to a 32-year search for answers; ending in Moscow where an interview with the PRAVDA journalist took place in 1997 (more on that below.)
+Four months after Christian disappeared, he was featured in the October 11th edition of the Russian newspaper PRAVDA, causing concerns about his possible survival.
+Two years later a classified Naval Intelligence report was hand-delivered to the Christians stating he did survive, leading to a 32-year search for answers ending in Moscow, where an interview with the PRAVDA journalist took place in 1997.

 The U.S.S.
-Midway keeps their names on the launch status board in the Primary Flight Control Center.
+Midway keeps their names on the launch status board in the Primary Flight Control Center to this day.

 "I was the O-in-C of the Detachment aboard the Midway.
 On June 2nd the Air Wing attacked a target just south of Thanh Hoa.
 There were A-4s and A-1s from Midway involved, and one of our EA-1Fs was along to provide active ECM for the strike.
 An A-4 from VA-23 was hit, and the pilot successfully ejected.
 He came down close to the water and was seen by other pilots to be trying to get to the water.
 As usual in a combat operation there was chaos and conflicting reports.
 It appears that the pilot had reached the water but was being pursued by North Vietnamese troops.
 Our EA-1F was piloted by LTJG M. D. McMican.
 His crew consisted of LTJG Gerry Romano as Radar operator/ECM coordinator, and the two enlisted ECM operators, ATN-3 Tom Plants and ATR-3 Bill Amspacher.
 Someone called for close air support to keep the North Vietnamese away from the A-4 pilot.
 M. D. was in position to do that.
 Even though we were not officially supposed to engage in attacking the enemy with our 20mms it is plain that M. D. saw no reason not to jump in and help a fellow aviator in need.
 He made a strafing pass down the beach.
 He may, in fact, have made more than one pass.
 At some point, however, the North Vietnamese, who had some heavy machine guns, blasted away at the SPAD, damaging it enough to make it uncontrollable.
 An eyewitness, LCDR Ed Greathouse from VA-25, was about a half mile away and said he saw the airplane pull up, roll half over, and crash on the beach in a ball of flame.
 He saw one of the SPAD crewmembers attempt to bail out.
 The EA-1F was so low there was no chance for success.
 The ultimate result was the loss of the crew of the EA-1F, and the A-4 pilot, LTJG David Christian.
 A further loss was that of LT John McKamey of VA-23.
 His plane was downed but he successfully ejected; only to be captured and spend the next seven years in the Hanoi Hilton.
 It is not clear if McKamey was shot down as he attempted to cover LTJG Christian or if his shoot down was related to the attack on the main target.
 What was clear as the strike aircraft returned to Midway was that three did not make it back.
 Word spread around the ship like wildfire.
 This was something new.
 Midway’s losses had not been on this order of magnitude before.
 In addition, my job was to make sure that our squadron-mates’ gear was inventoried, and official letters were sent to the next of kin.
 The first decision to be made was: Were they missing in action (MIA) or were they killed in action (KIA)?
 The Commanding Officer of Midway, CAPT James O’Brien, called me to his cabin to discuss this decision.
 He was a veteran of Korea.
 It had been his experience that sending MIA notices to next of kin was a cruel thing to do when a crash appeared not to be survivable.
 Yes, miracles do happen and sometimes people survive against all odds.
 However, it had been his experience that many people had been told their loved ones were MIA, which caused them to hold onto hope for years and years when that time could have been better spent in the grieving process.
 It was his opinion, and I agreed, that it was better to use the phrase, presumed killed in action, bodies not recovered.
 That didn’t hold out false hope to the survivors."